 Do you do a daily stretching routine only to find that your muscles tighten back up throughout the day?
-Do you continue to stretch your hamstrings but still can’t touch your toes?
-This is because many stretches focus on individual muscles, but we MUST remember, the body works as a kinetic chain and it’s the relationships between the various muscles and joints throughout the body that must be addressed if you want to create and maintain increased flexibility.
+Do you consistently stretch your hamstrings only to find they continue to feel tight?
+Many stretches focus on individual muscles, but we must remember, the body works as a unit.
+It’s the relationships between the various muscles and joints throughout the body that must be addressed if we want to create and maintain flexibility.

 THE ILIO-PSOAS MUSCLE

-So the big question is, why don’t basic hip flexor stretches do this?
-The answer lies in he fact that stretching individual muscles doesn’t affect the relationships those muscles have to the other muscles and joints in the body.
-This excerpt explains how the tower is actually influencing the body, but don’t fret if you get lost in the technicality of this explanation.
+This excerpt explains how the tower is influencing the entire kinetic chain, but don’t fret if you get lost in the technicality of this explanation.
 The video below gives a fantastic illustration.

-In the tower, 90-degree, dorsi-flexed position of the foot impacts the position of the femur.
+In the tower, the 90-degree, dorsi-flexed, straight position of the foot impacts the position of the femur at the knee and hip.
 As the femur is forced back to its neutral position, the pelvis is then able to rotate over the femur as it’s intended to.
 Simultaneously, the mid-back and shoulders let go as a reaction to what’s happening in the lower body.
 Gravity promotes thoracic extension, as the floor prevents the upper body from going into flexion or rotating.
 As a result, the shoulder blades can return to a more functional position.
-This chain reaction influences the curves of the spine, decreases rotation, decreases disparities in the pelvis, and re-educates the proper function of the hips.
+This chain reaction influences the curves of the spine allowing the lower back to let go and the upper back to extend, while decreasing rotation and disparities in the pelvis, and re-educating the proper position of the hips.
 Furthermore, with one hip in extension and one in flexion, we are able to separate the function of the hips.
-This re-education of hip separation that occurs without the ability for the upper body to compensate takes each hip individually from flexion to extension which is required for proper gait mechanics.
-The top levels of the tower mainly affect initial contact.
+This re-education of hip separation occurs without the ability for the upper body to compensate.
+It takes each hip individually from flexion to extension which is required for proper gait mechanics.
+The top levels of the tower mainly affect initial contact in the gait.
 Terminal stance is being impacted toward the bottom levels.
 Ultimately the tower will allow the hip to function as designed, in flexion and extension, rather than adduction or abduction, as the pelvis rotates back over the neutral femur and returns to its functional position.

-Click HERE to see the amazing video of the inner workings of the body in the tower.
+Click HERE to watch a video of the inner workings of the body in the tower.
 This is a fantastic illustration of what the tower accomplishes.

-In some of these cases, the femur is being rotated externally by strong tight hip flexor muscles, which also put the pelvis in an anterior pelvic tilt as seen in the picture below.
+In some cases, when the femur is being rotated externally by strong tight hip flexor muscles, it also put the pelvis in an anterior pelvic tilt as seen in the picture below.

 “Keep in mind that the body is a unit and that the body is linked functionally from head to toe.
 The anterior tilt of the pelvis is often caused by the strong, tight hip flexor muscles and puts excessive arching into the low back.
 The more a person walks with the tight hip flexors, the more they pull down on the spine and exacerbate the problem.
 To relieve the tension on the spine, the upper back rounds – taking the shoulders forward – and the head tilts downward.
 To relieve the tension in the hips, the femurs externally rotate, taking the knees and feet outward.
 This is a formula for pain up and down the body.”

 For people with an anterior tilt and external femurs, the tower can be an effective exercise.
-It will allow the femur to rotate back to a neutral position by holding the foot at 90 degrees.
+Under optimal conditions, it will allow the femur to rotate back to a neutral position by holding the foot at 90 degrees.
 As the muscles relax and the femur position becomes more functional, it allows the pelvis to return to its neutral position and come out of the anterior tilt.
 This decreases lordosis (the excessive curve in the lower back).
-This chain reaction up the body relaxes the curve of the upper back and shoulder muscles taking the spine out of kyphosis (a fancy term for excessive curvature in the upper back).
-This whole reconnection of the kinetic chain will help to remind the hips how to function correctly again and help to reposition the other load bearing joints unlike a basic hip flexor stretch.
+This chain reaction up the body relaxes the curve of the upper back and shoulder muscles taking the spine out of kyphosis (a term for excessive curvature in the upper back).
+This whole reconnection of the kinetic chain can help to remind the hips how to function correctly again and reposition the other load bearing joints unlike a basic hip flexor stretch.

 HOW TO USE THE TOWER